Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Current fee-stack review

-We break down management fee, OTA costs, payment costs, and where each layer is hitting owner margin.
+We break down management fee, marketplace costs, payment costs, and where each layer is hitting owner income.

 2